Moooove over cows – there are some new milks in town that are delicious and dairy-free! I am talking about nut milks.

 On top of that, I don’t enjoy ingesting the hormones and antibiotics cows are subjected to, and don’t like supporting the general mass farming practices.
 Nut milks have been a staple in my diet for years but recently, I have been inspired to create my own unique recipe blends at home.

-My almond milk latte addiction has gotten slightly expensive and with a high power blender, you can easily make these at home and spice them up with all kinds of add-ins and flavors.
+My almond milk latte addiction has gotten slightly expensive and with a high power blender, you can easily make these at home and spice them up

 Quick Tips To Keep In Mind